 Completion of all required assignments

-Must be affiliated with a university during the internship
+Must be enrolled as a current student at a university at the time of applying and during the internship

 Must have completed a child life course taught by a certified child life specialist

 Must have some experience with hospitalized children at the time of the application

 Email the items below to email@example.com (please include your first and last name in the subject line):

 **If you check the “independent” box on the application, then do not continue applying and do not mail us your application, as no exceptions can be made at our hospital**

 Documentation of Child Life Council Coursework Review

 Submit in one envelope via US mail:

 Documentation of completed 100-hour Child Life practicum done under the supervision of a child life specialist